 General provisions

-Each regulatory authority shall specify, after consulting relevant system operators, HVDC system owners and DC- connected power park module owners and other stakeholders whom it deems affected by this Regulation, the criteria for granting derogations pursuant to Article 79, Article 80 and Article 81.
+Each regulatory authority shall specify, after consulting relevant system operators, HVDC system owners, asynchronously connected power park module owners, asynchronously connected demand facility owners and asynchronously connected electricity storage module owners and other stakeholders whom it deems affected by this Regulation, the criteria for granting derogations pursuant to Article 79, Article 80 and Article 81.
 It shall publish those criteria on its website and notify them to the Commission within nine months of the entry into force of this Regulation.
 The Commission may require a regulatory authority to amend the criteria if it considers that they are not in line with this Regulation.
 This possibility to review and amend the criteria for granting derogations shall not affect the derogations already granted which shall continue to apply until the scheduled expiry date as detailed in the decision granting the exemption.

 If the regulatory authority deems that it is necessary due to a change in circumstances relating to the evolution of system requirements, it may review and amend at most once every year the criteria for granting derogations in accordance with paragraph 1.
 Any changes to the criteria shall not apply to derogations for which a request has already been made.

-The regulatory authority may decide that HVDC systems or DC-connected power park modules for which a request for a derogation has been filed pursuant to Article 79, Article 80 and Article 81 do not need to comply with the requirements of this Regulation from which a derogation has been sought from the day of filing the request until the regulatory authority's decision is issued.
+The regulatory authority may decide that HVDC systems, asynchronously connected power park modules, asynchronously connected demand facilities or asynchronously connected electricity storage modules for which a request for a derogation has been filed pursuant to Article 79, Article 80 and Article 81 do not need to comply with the requirements of this Regulation from which a derogation has been sought from the day of filing the request until the regulatory authority's decision is issued.

 Article 79

-Request for derogations by an HVDC system owner or DC-connected power park module owner
+Request for derogations by an HVDC system owner, asynchronously connected power park module owner, asynchronously connected demand facility owner or asynchronously connected electricity storage module owner

-HVDC system owners and DC-connected power park module owners, or their prospective owner, may request a derogation to one or several requirements of this Regulation.
+HVDC system owners, asynchronously connected power park module owners, asynchronously connected demand facility owners and asynchronously connected electricity storage module owners, or their prospective owner, may request a derogation to one or several requirements of this Regulation.

 A request for a derogation shall be filed with the relevant system operator and include:

-an identification of the HVDC system owner or DC-connected power park module owner, or their prospective owner, and a contact person for any communications;
+an identification of the HVDC system owner, asynchronously connected power park module owner, asynchronously connected demand facility owner or asynchronously connected electricity storage module owner, or their prospective owner, and a contact person for any communications;

-a description of the HVDC system or DC-connected power park module for which a derogation is requested;
+a description of the HVDC system, asynchronously connected power park module, asynchronously connected demand facility or asynchronously connected electricity storage module for which a derogation is requested;

 a reference to the provisions of this Regulation from which a derogation is requested and a detailed description of the requested derogation;